lextm/jekyll-theme-chirpy/_posts/2012-3-4-touch-mouse-mate-homepage-delay-and-1-5-release-technical-details.md

 permalink: /touch-mouse-mate-homepage-delay-and-1-5-release-technical-details-4e0b6c212eeb
 excerpt_separator: <!--more-->
 ---
-Our 1.4 installers are not yet available at http://touchmousemate.codeplex.com.
+Our 1.4 installers are not yet available.
 CodePlex guys have not yet identified what prevents me from publishing this project, so we have to wait for more days.
 The good news is that now we have nice progress on version 1.5.
 Details are provided below.
 <!--more-->

 ## TMM 1.4 Revisit